madelson/MedallionShell/README.md

 ### Stopping a Command

 You can immediately terminate a command with the `Kill()` API.
-You can also use the `TrySignalAsync` API to send other types of signals which can allow for graceful shutdown if the target process handles them. `CommandSignal.ControlC` works across platform, while other signals are OS-specific.
+You can also use the `TrySignalAsync` API to send other types of signals which can allow for graceful shutdown if the target process handles them. `CommandSignal.ControlC` works across platforms, while other signals are OS-specific.

 ### Command Options